hasura/graphql-engine/manual/data/index.rst

 Database
 ========

 Hasura comes with data APIs which run on top of a **Postgres database** to store and retrieve data.

-To fetch associated data, one can define relationships on tables.
-Permissions can then be used to authorize the access to data based on user roles.
+To fetch associated data with ease, one can define :doc:`relationships <relationships>` on tables.
+To authorize the access to data, :doc:`permissions <permissions>` can be added based on user roles.

 **Explore the Data APIs**